MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq-hololens.md

    - Select **End recording**.

-   - Diagnostic data, a video, and audio from the recording will be attached.
-You may remove each one if you want to.
+   - Diagnostic data, a video, and audio from the recording are attached.
+You can remove each one if you want to.

     > [!Note]
     > Optionally, check **This is blocking me** if the issue is blocking you from completing your work or tasks.